db0w/food_list/README.md

 I write this code because I have now a extremely food control.
 First I organized each food quantity or weight per day.
 Since I shop once a week, I want to know the total quantity or weight of each food I must buy.
 With this code you can enter first the food and next the quantity.
 If the food already exists in the list, sum the new quantity with others.

+The program first read the text file and put the entered data into dictionary.

 ## With the first version you can: